vdclab/vdclab-wiki/RDP-seqmatch.md

 {.links-list}

 ## User Notes

+There are tutorials available for each analysis tool included in the RDP suite.

 Classifier now provides gene copy number adjustment for 16S gene sequences.
 The 16S gene copy number data is provided by rrnDB website.